 Sharing of family violence risk-relevant information is prescribed in specific legislation which prescribes agencies as an Information Sharing Entity (ISE), and upon being prescribed as an ISE, practitioners within these agencies are able to utilise two schemes which allow for the sharing of information: firstly, the Family Violence Information Sharing Scheme (FVISS), and secondly the Child Information Sharing Scheme (CISS).
-To understand if your agency is prescribed as an Information Sharing Entity (ISE), you can check the public register found here.
+To understand if your agency is prescribed as an Information Sharing Entity (ISE), you can check the public register by accessing the QR code.